mbgoseco/PiPA/SoftwareRequirements.md

 <h2>Vision</h2>

 <strong>What is the vision of this product?</strong>
-To create an at-home assistant that provides users the ability to create, update, read, and delete a to-do-list via voice command.
+To create an at-home assistant that provides users the ability to create, update, read, and delete a to-do-list using voice commands and a web app.

 <strong>What pain point does it solve?</strong>
 Virtual assistants are everywhere now, making life easier than ever for us.
 Our project would serve as an assistant in a world that asks us to do so many things in so little time.
 By simply being able to say what you need, rather than taking the time to pull out your phone or planner and write it down, you’re offered a new level of freedom and increased daily efficiency.
 By providing users the ability to build to-do lists, write notes, and more, we have the ability to explore a new technology that we can actually put to good use.